-These resources and forms are for patients and healthcare professionals, with the aim of providing a One Wales sharing and involving approach.
+These resources and forms are for the public and for health and social care professionals, with the aim of providing a One Wales sharing and involving approach towards Future Care Planning.

 The documents have been peer reviewed by the Advance and Future Care Planning Strategy Group (AFCP) for Wales, which sits under the auspices of the NHS Wales End of Life Care Board and the Deputy Chief Medical Officer for Wales.